aspose-email-cloud/aspose-email-cloud-java/docs/AiNameApi.md

 <a name="matchParsed"></a>
 ## matchParsed

-Description: Compare people&#39;s parsed names and attributes.
+Description: Compare people's parsed names and attributes.
 Uses options for comparing instructions.

 Returns: Match result.